IzzySchu/PEDtracker/README.md

 # PEDtracker
 PEDtracker (post-embryonal development (PED) tracker) is a tool for tracking and analyzing the post-embryonal development of insects and relatives.

-First component of the software is an ImageJ script ( NAME)
+First component of the software is an ImageJ script (PEDtrack.ijm)

-(1) Select ROIs (regions of interests) in your arena/image and save them as RoiSet.zip in the parent folder (2) Adjust parameters according to your research question (3) Running (NAME) the user has to select the folder containing the images
+(1) Select ROIs (regions of interests) in your arena/image and save them as RoiSet.zip in the parent folder (2) Adjust parameters according to your research question (3) Running PEDtrack.ijm the user has to select the folder containing the images

---> By using (NAME) images are processed in batches and videos of ROIs are generated (batch = time; ROI = space).
+--> By using PEDtrack.ijm images are processed in batches and videos of ROIs are generated (batch = time; ROI = space).
 Then objects are extracted and results are saved as .csv-files.
 Transition areas between larval stages are analyzed by settings of two larval stages.

-Second component of the software is a R package (PEDtrack)
+Second component of the software is a R package (PEDtrack.R)

 (1) Adjust parameters according to your research question (2) Run PEDtrack